Seventh New York defendant pleads not guilty in cyber heist

 No further details emerged at Tuesday's arraignment.
 Rodriguez, in a tan jumpsuit, said "good afternoon" in Spanish.
 His lawyer, Patrick Brackley, said "not guilty" when asked for a plea.

-According to prosecutors, the global gang used prepaid MasterCard Inc debit cards issued by Bank Muscat of Oman and by National Bank of Ras Al Khaimah PSC (RAKBANK) of the United Arab Emirates.
+According to prosecutors, the global gang used prepaid MasterCard Inc (MA.N) debit cards issued by Bank Muscat BMAO.OM of Oman and by National Bank of Ras Al Khaimah PSC RAKB.AD (RAKBANK) of the United Arab Emirates.

 Rodriguez is also alleged to have been involved in transferring money obtained during the heists.
 An email sent in December to an address in Russia associated with a group that specializes in laundering proceeds of criminal activity made a reference to a wire transfer made by Rodriguez, according to court papers.